francistor/yaas/doc/readme.md

 Radius requests use `clientBasePort` and up to `numClientPorts` as origin ports.
 For instance, if `clientBasePort` is 45000 and `numClientPorts` is 2, the ports used will be 45000 and 45001.
-Ports are used in a round-robin fashion, to facilitate load distribution to upstream servers (for instance, Kubernetes will send all request from the same origin port to the same destination).
+Ports are used in a round-robin fashion, to facilitate load distribution to upstream servers (for instance, Kubernetes will send all requests from the same origin port to the same destination).

 ```
 {